holtwick/xobjc/README.md

 -----------------------

  * With Snow Leopard MacOS X 10.6 the 'osascript' helper, which is used for XCode integration, might throw some errors.
-Just ignore it until it is solved by Adobe or Apple, it does not affect xobjs.
+Just ignore it until it is solved by Adobe or Apple, it does not affect xobjc.
    Here is a related discussion on the problem http://forums.adobe.com/message/2225116